- Internal platform applications for your company

 - You will need LookML developer permissions to your instance.

-- Your Looker admin must enable the Extension Framework Labs feature.
+- Looker admins must enable the Extension Framework and Local Project Import Labs features.

 - If you will be building components, we recommend familiarity with React.

-Resources for getting started with the Looker extension framework
+Resources for developing with the Looker extension framework

 The following links provide instructions and examples for using the Looker extension framework: